For best experience please turn on javascript and use a modern browser!

 Copyright applies to documents, images, films, music and other scientific or artistic works.
 The creator doesn’t have to do anything to obtain copyright, as they receive it automatically.

-The UvA has made arrangements for the reuse of certain copyright-protected texts (articles, parts of books) on the basis of this exception for educational purposes, see the step-by-step plan: Reuse for educational purposes.
-UvA does not have a similar arrangement for audiovisual materials such as music or films.
-Music, movies and so on may be presented during lectures, both online and on campus, albeit under certain prescribed conditions and within a secure electronic (learning) environment.
+The UvA does not have a similar arrangement for audiovisual materials such as music or films.
+Audiovisual material may be presented during lectures, both online and on campus, albeit under certain prescribed conditions and within a secure electronic (learning) environment.
 You can find out what is permissible in education and when you must contact a collective copyright clearance organisation such as Buma/Stemra, Pictoright, or Videma in Guidance on the use of images and sound.

 When using or reusing other people’s work, you must always acknowledge your sources.
 Proper acknowledgement of sources ensures that these works can be traced.
 How you cite your sources will depend on your study programme.
 Citation software automates the referencing of sources in a specific style.
 The UvA supports a number of different citation managers: Citing and Acknowledging Sources.